Lorne Greene: Early years

+In the US

-After closing his Academy of Radio Arts in 1952, Greene relocated to the United States.
-Katharine Cornell cast him twice in her Broadway productions.
-In 1953, he was cast in The Prescott Proposals.
-In that same year, she cast him in a verse drama by Christopher Fry, The Dark is Light Enough.
+After closing his Academy of Radio Arts in 1952, Greene relocated to the US.
+Katharine Cornell cast him twice in her Broadway productions in 1953: first, in The Prescott Proposals; then in a verse drama by Christopher Fry, The Dark Is Light Enough.
 Greene likewise began appearing in isolated episodes on live television in the 1950s.
-In 1953, he was seen in the title role of a one-hour adaptation of Shakespeare's Othello.
-In 1954, he made his Hollywood debut as Saint Peter in The Silver Chalice and made several more films and appearances on American television.
-In 1955, he starred in the British Canadian TV series Sailor of Fortune.
+In 1953, he was seen in the title role of a one-hour adaptation of Shakespeare's drama Othello In 1954, Greene made his Hollywood debut as Saint Peter in The Silver Chalice and made several more films and appearances on American television.
+In 1955, he starred in the British Canadian television series Sailor of Fortune.
 In 1955, he was Ludwig van Beethoven in an episode of the TV version of You Are There, and also appeared as Marcus Brutus in Julius Caesar at the Stratford Festival.
-In 1957, Greene played the prosecutor in Peyton Place.
+In 1957, Greene played the prosecutor in the feature film Peyton Place.

-American television

 The first of his continuing TV roles was as the patriarch Ben "Pa" Cartwright in Bonanza, the first one-hour Western series filmed in colour (1959–1973), making Greene a household name.
 He garnered the role after his performance as O'Brien in the CBS production of Nineteen Eighty-Four.